Detecting and forecasting tipping points from sample variance alone: Discussion

 \section{Discussion}

 We have exploited the observation that the sample variance diverges in a particular power-law form as a bifurcation point is approached.
 Thus, we have proposed TIPMOC.
 TIPMOC alerts an impending bifurcation in a statistically controlled manner and forecasts the location of the bifurcation.
 We have shown that TIPMOC detects the impending bifurcation with a low false negative rate.
 It also avoids false positives when the dynamical system gradually changes but does not approach a bifurcation.
+Avoiding false positives of this type may be difficult for methods that aim to detect a statistically significant deviation of a scalar EWS or estimated model from a baseline \cite{Ditlevsen2023NatCommun, Proverbio2023Iscience}.
 TIPMOC is robust across dynamical systems, uneven spacing of sampled $u$ values, and colored noise.
 TIPMOC is equally applicable to other scalar EWSs that diverge according to a power-law.
-Such EWSs include the standard deviation (i.e., $\sqrt{\hat{V}(u)}$) \cite{Dakos2012PlosOne, Kefi2013Oikos, Southall2021JRSocInterface}, sample variance (or standard deviation) averaged over nodes in the given network \cite{Maclaren2023JRSocInterface, Masuda2024NatCommun, Yu2026PhilTransRSocA}, the sample variance of the node-averaged state \cite{Patterson2021AmNat}, and the leading eigenvalue of the covariance matrix \cite{Brock2006EcolSoc, Dakos2018EcolInd, ChenOdea2019SciRep}.
+Such EWSs include the standard deviation (i.e., $\sqrt{\hat{V}(u)}$) \cite{Dakos2012PlosOne, Kefi2013Oikos, Southall2021JRSocInterface}, sample variance (or standard deviation) averaged over nodes in the given network \cite{Maclaren2023JRSocInterface, Masuda2024NatCommun, Yu2026PhilTransRSocA}, the sample variance of the node-averaged state \cite{Patterson2021AmNat, Morr2024SiamJApplDynSyst}, and the leading eigenvalue of the covariance matrix \cite{Brock2006EcolSoc, Dakos2018EcolInd, ChenOdea2019SciRep}.
 It should be noted that TIPMOC is not applicable to the lagged autocorrelation, which is another widely used scalar EWS \cite{Dakos2012PlosOne, Dakos2015PhilTransRSocB, Southall2021JRSocInterface}.
 This is because lagged autocorrelation is bounded in $[-1, 1]$ and therefore does not show divergence as the tipping point is approached.
 In contrast, TIPMOC is intended for variance-based EWSs.